Dan Kildee: Immigration

 In 2019, Kildee voted for Alexandria Ocasio-Cortez's amendment to H.R.
 2500, which would prohibit the president from deploying troops on the southern border to enforce immigration law.

 Impeachment of Donald Trump

 Kildee voted to impeach then-president Donald Trump in both 2019 and 2021.
 On July 27, 2019, he was one of 95 Democrats to vote against the motion to table H. Res.
 498, which would table the impeachment inquiry into Trump.

 Filibuster

 Kildee has criticized the 60-vote majority Senate rule and compared it to Jim Crow Era laws.

 Electric vehicles

 Kildee introduced legislation that included a provision for a $7,500 tax credit for electric vehicle buyers.

 Private property

 In 2014, Kildee voted against H.R.
 1944: The Private Property Rights Protection Act of 2014, which would have prohibited government use of eminent domain for the purpose of economic development.

 Religion

 In April 2018, Kildee, Jared Huffman, Jamie Raskin, and Jerry McNerney launched the Congressional Freethought Caucus.
 The Freethought Caucus advocates for more non-religious representation in Congress and opposes state promotion of religion.

+Kildee supports humanist chaplains and in 2013, Kildee voted against an amendment that would prohibit funds from being used to appoint chaplains without an endorsing agency.